Davenport House Museum

 Davenport House MuseumDavenport House MuseumDavenport House MuseumDavenport House Museum

-For an educational historical attraction adventure the next time you are in Savannah, GA, check out the Davenport House Museum; with many different displays and exhibits to explore, you are sure to learn something new about the history of this great city.
-Take a look at what life was like in this Georgia city in the 1820's.
+For an educational historical attraction adventure the next time you are in Savannah, GA, check out the Davenport House Museum; with many different rooms and exhibits to explore, you are sure to learn something new about the history of this great city.
+Discover the rich history of the Davenport family, 13 enslaved workers, and other tenants who resided in this space.

 About the Davenport House Museum